Pocket Colposcopy Using CARE Algorithm

 Women undergo Pocket-Assisted VIA (PA-VIA) and green light imaging using the Pocket Colposcope.
 Women will have biopsies taken of any suspicious lesions, or two biopsies taken in random locations if no lesions are visible.
 The locations of the biopsies will be based on provider impression.
 After their study-exams and biopsies are taken, women who are eligible for ablative treatment will be immediately treated in the clinic.
 Those with larger lesions or lesions concerning for invasive cancer will be referred to the local hospital for an excisional procedure.
 Once we have obtained enough images to develop the CARE algorithm, it will also be used to assist the provider in diagnosis.

-This record reflects Phase 1 of Aim 3 of the grant.
-Phase 2 of Aim 3 will be added once approved.
-Phase 1 of Aim 3 was previously included within NCT04998318.
+This record previously reflected only Phase 1 of Aim 3 of the grant.
+Phase 1 of Aim 3 was originally included within NCT04998318.
+The details for Phase 2 of Aim 3 were added to this record in September 2025 after approval.

 Connect with a study center